tasdikrahman/xkcd-dl/README.rst

 -  Can download all the xkcd's uploaded till date(1603 as I am writing this!).
 -  Download individual xkcd's and store them
+-  Download ranges of xkcd's and store them
 -  Download the latest issue xkcd
 -  No duplicacy in your XKCD database.
 -  Stores each xkcd in a separate file named as the ``title`` of the